RTEMS/rtems-docs/c-user/config/general.rst

 CONSTANT:
     ``CONFIGURE_UNLIMITED_OBJECTS``

-DATA TYPE:
+OPTION TYPE:
-    Boolean feature macro.

-RANGE:
-    Defined or undefined.
+    This configuration option is a boolean feature define.

-DEFAULT VALUE:
+DEFAULT CONFIGURATION:
-    This is not defined by default.
+    If this configuration option is undefined, then the described feature is not enabled.

 DESCRIPTION:
-    ``CONFIGURE_UNLIMITED_OBJECTS`` enables ``rtems_resource_unlimited`` mode
-    for Classic API and POSIX API objects that do not already have a specific maximum limit defined.
+    In case this configuration option is defined, then unlimited objects are used by default.

 NOTES:
-    When using unlimited objects, it is common practice to also specify ``CONFIGURE_UNIFIED_WORK_AREAS`` so the system operates with a single pool of memory for both RTEMS and application memory allocations.
+    When using unlimited objects, it is common practice to also specify :ref:`CONFIGURE_UNIFIED_WORK_AREAS` so the system operates with a single pool of memory for both RTEMS Workspace and C Program Heap.

+    This option does not override an explicit configuration for a particular object class by the user.

+    See also :ref:`CONFIGURE_UNLIMITED_ALLOCATION_SIZE`.

 .. index:: CONFIGURE_VERBOSE_SYSTEM_INITIALIZATION